-is a Blueprint class designed to modify attributes in Action RPGs, supporting instant, timed, or periodic changes such as damage, buffs, or debuffs.
-It enables developers and designers to create data-driven effects that alter gameplay states, like reducing health or boosting speed, while integrating with the BP_AdvancedAbilitySystemComponent
+The BP_GameplayEffect class in the Advanced Abilities Framework is a Blueprint class designed to modify attributes in Action RPGs, supporting instant, timed, or periodic changes such as damage, buffs, or debuffs.
+It enables developers and designers to create data-driven effects that alter gameplay states, like reducing health or boosting speed, while integrating with the BP_AdvancedAbilitySystemComponent.
+This class addresses the need for a flexible, modular system to manage attribute changes and associated visual/audio cues, streamlining dynamic gameplay mechanics.

 Basic Usage

-is used by creating child Blueprints and applying them via the BP_AdvancedAbilitySystemComponent
+The BP_GameplayEffect is used by creating child Blueprints and applying them via the BP_AdvancedAbilitySystemComponent.
+Below are the primary methods for interacting with it in Blueprints.

 -